JavaEEPRO/chatty/README.md

     /join/{name} -  accepts new user with given name, and returns json with user' fields, where name=name

+    /users/{name} - returns json (array) of objects interlocutors, with whom user can start conversation

+    /users - returns json (array) of all users, that are present in chat

     MessageController:

     /messages - returns common sorted list with all messages, that were posted